 - Nominee’s curriculum vitae.

 Nominations and supporting materials must be submitted by the divisional dean, who may establish an earlier deadline.
-Submit one “unlocked” PDF electronic version as an email attachment to MUProvostAwards@missouri.edu, naming each document starting with the applicant’s last name followed by a document reference (i.e., Jones-Byler application).
+Submit an electronic version as a single PDF attachment via email to MUProvostAwards@missouri.edu.
+Name the file as follows: YearByler_LastFirst (e.g., 2024Byler_TigerTruman).
+Original hard copies of the proposal packet are no longer required.

 - 2020 Erica Lembke, Special Education